 Financial sponsor permission for you to stay longer in the UK

 Some students funded by an official financial sponsor need the sponsor’s written permission for a visa application.

 - you are currently sponsored or have been within the last 12 months AND

 - your sponsor is or was a government or an international scholarship agency AND

 - you are or were wholly supported by the sponsor for both fees and living costs.

-Low risk students are not exempt from this requirement.
+Low risk students and students applying under the Tier 4 pilot scheme are not exempt from this requirement.

 You only need to have evidence of your previous qualifications that are listed on your CAS statement under the heading, ‘Evidence Considered in Accepting Application’.
-If you are a ‘low risk’ student you do not have to submit qualifications certificates or transcripts with your visa application but you will need to provide them if requested.
+If you are a ‘low risk’ student or are applying under the Tier 4 pilot schemeyou do not have to submit qualifications certificates or transcripts with your visa application but you will need to provide them if requested.

 English language ability

 Check your CAS under the heading, ‘English language requirement’.